KamoMacena/CHPC-Project-Mapping-Productivity-to-Energy-Ratio/README.md

 > The results show that the **highest raw computational performance** is achieved at the maximum turbo frequency of 3.5 GHz.
 However, **optimal energy efficiency**—defined as the highest ratio of timesteps per second per Watt—is achieved at 2.0 GHz, highlighting the inherent trade-off between performance and power consumption.
 While higher frequencies deliver faster simulation results, they consume disproportionately more energy, making moderate frequencies more favorable for energy-aware HPC operation.

+## 4.1 Performance-Oriented Configuration

+In high-performance computing (HPC) research, some experiments prioritize **maximizing computational speed and simulation throughput**.
+This configuration focuses on achieving the shortest runtime and the highest performance possible, often at the cost of increased power consumption.
+It is particularly useful when runtime is critical, such as large-scale simulations or time-sensitive studies.

+### 4.1.1 Maximum CPU Frequency
+Running the CPU at its maximum frequency ensures that each core delivers the highest computational throughput.

+- **Impact on performance:** Higher clock speeds allow more instructions per second, reducing the time required for each simulation step.
+- **Scientific reasoning:** Many numerical methods, including molecular dynamics simulations, are CPU-bound.
+Therefore, increasing frequency directly improves performance.
+- **Practical implementation:** Use performance-oriented CPU governors or manual frequency scaling tools (e.g., `cpupower frequency-set --governor performance`) to ensure the CPU stays at peak frequency.

+### 4.1.2 Aggressive Solver Settings
+In this configuration, solver parameters are tuned to prioritize speed over conservative stability.

+- **Examples of aggressive tuning:**
+  - Larger time steps in molecular dynamics integration.
+  - Reduced accuracy thresholds for iterative solvers.
+  - Skipping optional stability checks or corrections that slow down computation.
+- **Energy and performance trade-off:** While aggressive settings may increase the risk of instability or slightly reduce accuracy, they significantly reduce computation time per step, which is ideal when speed is critical.

+### 4.1.3 Optimized Parallel Decomposition
+Efficient use of computational resources is essential for high performance.
+Optimized parallel decomposition ensures that the workload is distributed effectively across all cores and nodes.

+- **Domain decomposition:** Split the simulation box into subdomains that each MPI rank or thread handles.
+- **Load balancing:** Evenly distribute particles or computational work to prevent idle cores.
+- **Communication optimization:** Minimize inter-process communication and overlap communication with computation wherever possible.
+- **Energy consideration:** Although this configuration uses more cores at maximum speed, optimized decomposition ensures that no cores are idle, improving the energy-to-solution ratio for high-performance runs.

+### 4.1.4 Minimal I/O Operations
+Frequent input/output operations can bottleneck performance, even on high-speed clusters.

+- **Strategies:**
+  - Reduce the frequency of writing checkpoints or trajectory data.
+  - Aggregate outputs to minimize disk access.
+  - Store only critical simulation data required for analysis.
+- **Performance benefit:** Limiting I/O overhead allows the CPU and memory subsystem to focus on computation, maximizing simulation speed.
+- **Energy consideration:** Although I/O is less significant compared to computation, minimizing unnecessary writes reduces energy consumption slightly and prevents potential slowdowns caused by I/O latency.

+### Summary
+The performance-oriented configuration aims to **maximize computational throughput**.
+By using maximum CPU frequency, aggressive solver settings, optimized parallel decomposition, and minimal I/O, this setup achieves the fastest possible simulation times.
+This approach is ideal when speed is critical, but it usually consumes more energy compared to power-efficient configurations.
+It is suitable for time-sensitive experiments or large-scale simulations where runtime dominates research objectives.

+---
+## 4.2 Power-Efficient Configuration

+When designing experiments with energy efficiency in mind, the objective shifts from achieving maximum computational speed to **optimizing simulations for minimal power consumption without compromising accuracy**.
+This configuration is essential for sustainable high-performance computing, especially in research environments where energy cost and environmental impact matter.

+### 4.2.1 Reduced CPU Frequency
+Running CPUs at full frequency maximizes performance but also increases energy usage significantly.
+In the power-efficient configuration, the CPU frequency is deliberately lowered.

+- **Impact on performance:** Lower frequency slows down computation slightly, but it significantly reduces the power draw per core.
+- **Scientific reasoning:** Energy usage is roughly proportional to the cube of voltage/frequency.
+Reducing frequency reduces dynamic power dissipation and thermal stress, which can also improve long-term hardware stability.
+- **Practical implementation:** Modern processors allow software or OS-level frequency capping, often using tools like `cpupower` or CPU governors (`powersave` mode).

+### 4.2.2 Conservative Solver Settings
+The solver is the part of the simulation engine responsible for calculating forces, integrating motion, and updating particle positions.
+Using conservative settings focuses on stability and accuracy rather than raw speed.

+- **Example adjustments:**
+  - Smaller time steps to prevent numerical errors.
+  - Avoiding aggressive approximations or shortcuts that speed up computation but may require re-computation or introduce instabilities.
+- **Energy rationale:** Stable and conservative settings prevent wasted computation from error corrections or unstable runs.
+While each step may take slightly longer, the total energy consumed per reliable simulation can be lower.

+### 4.2.3 Coarse-Grained Parallelism
+Instead of using the maximum number of CPU cores or MPI ranks, coarse-grained parallelism uses **fewer, well-utilized cores**, balancing workload efficiency and energy consumption.

+- **Why it matters:** Using too many cores can create idle or underutilized threads, which still consume power but do not contribute meaningfully to the simulation.
+- **Communication overhead:** Reducing the number of cores decreases the amount of inter-process communication, which is energy-intensive.
+- **Implementation:** Carefully match MPI ranks and OpenMP threads to the problem size.
+For smaller simulations, fewer ranks with more threads per rank can be more energy-efficient.

+### 4.2.4 Efficient I/O Strategies
+Input/output operations can be surprisingly expensive in terms of energy.
+Writing large amounts of data frequently consumes CPU cycles, memory bandwidth, and disk power.

+- **Optimization approaches:**
+  - Reduce output frequency: Write data only at necessary intervals.
+  - Batch I/O: Group multiple results into single write operations instead of frequent small writes.
+  - Selective logging: Save only essential variables rather than the entire system state.
+- **Energy benefit:** Less frequent and optimized I/O reduces unnecessary disk and memory usage, lowering total energy consumption.

+### Summary
+The power-efficient configuration is a **carefully balanced approach** that trades some speed for substantial energy savings.
+By reducing CPU frequency, using conservative solver settings, running fewer well-utilized cores, and minimizing I/O overhead, simulations maintain accuracy while consuming less power.

+This approach is critical in research environments aiming to **minimize environmental impact and operational costs** while still performing high-fidelity simulations.

 ## 4.3 Summary of Correlation to Hardware Characteristics